kscanne/kscanne.github.io/_publications/2016-03-30-ar-scath-a-cheile.md

 date: 2016-03-30
 venue: 'Is ar scáth a chéile a mhaireann na daoine: Éire sa 21ú Aois idir Indibhidiúlacht agus Phobal'
 paperurl: 'https://kscanne.github.io/files/arscathalt.pdf'
 citation: 'Kevin Scannell.
 Teangacha Mionlaigh sa Ré Dhigiteach: Tionchar na Meán Sóisialta.
-In Breandán Mac Cormaic, editor, <i>Is ar scáth a chéile a mhaireann na daoine: Éire sa 21ú Aois idir Indibhidiúlacht agus Phobal, pages 112–123.
+In Breandán Mac Cormaic, editor, <i>Is ar scáth a chéile a mhaireann na daoine: Éire sa 21ú Aois idir Indibhidiúlacht agus Phobal</i>, pages 112–123.
 Coiscéim, 2016.'
 ---

 This paper was presented at a conference in Dublin in March of 2013, and was published along with other papers from the conference by Coiscéim in 2016.
 See